Freely-Given-org/ESFM/ESFMspec.md

 Line #1 is the first line after the column headers.
-As seen above, if you add some words later, there's nothing to suggest that the ESFM words must have consecutive line numbers -- just UNIQUE line numbers.
+As seen above, if you add some words later, there's nothing to suggest that the ESFM words must have consecutive row numbers -- just UNIQUE row numbers.

 Words in headings, introductions and footnotes, etc. can all contain these line numbers.